SD-sms/ufs/doc/UsersGuide/BuildingRunningTesting/RunSRW.rst

      - Set of tasks that run grid-to-grid verification of the ensemble mean of surface fields (represented by the verification field group ``SFC``) and upper-air fields (represented by the verification field group ``UPA``) as well as grid-to-grid probabilistic verification of the ensemble of the surface and upper-air field forecasts as a whole.
-In rocoto, the tasks under this metatask for ensemble mean verification are named ``run_MET_PointStat_vx_{field_group}_ensmean``, and the ones for ensemble probabilistic verification are named ``run_MET_PointStat_vx_{field_group}_ensprob``, where ``{field_group}`` is the field group (in this case either ``SFC`` or ``UPA``) on which the task is being run.
+In Rocoto, the tasks under this metatask for ensemble mean verification are named ``run_MET_PointStat_vx_{field_group}_ensmean``, and the ones for ensemble probabilistic verification are named ``run_MET_PointStat_vx_{field_group}_ensprob``, where ``{field_group}`` is the field group (in this case either ``SFC`` or ``UPA``) on which the task is being run.
 The tasks for ``SFC`` are included in the